-- And in the House of M Alternate Continuity, where mutants are the ruling class and humans are the persecuted minority, humans are referred to as "sapes"(short for Sapiens).
+- In the House of M Alternate Continuity, where mutants are the ruling class and humans are the persecuted minority, humans are referred to as "sapes"(short for Sapiens).

 - In the Age of X... shared hallucination thingy, mutants referred to humans as "preaks".
 Because they are what came before.

 - Blade usually calls vampires "suckheads".

 - Aaron Stack's favorite term for humans is "fleshy ones".

 - In Friday the 13th: Jason vs. Jason X, androids are called "wind-ups".
 When the main character finds out that a fellow survivor is one, she apologizes for using the term.